ibrahimhamza01/globalretail-360/README.md

 ### Internal Data (Statistically Valid)

-These datasets serve as the sole source for statistical testing and machine learning.
-All files are CSVs generated from the original Excel:
+These datasets are the primary source for statistical testing and machine learning.
+All files are CSVs generated from the original Excel files and are now ingested into PostgreSQL via the ETL pipeline:

 - `data/raw/global_superstore/orders.csv` — Order-level transaction data
 - `data/raw/global_superstore/returns.csv` — Order return information
+- `data/raw/global_superstore/people.csv` — Lead information
-- `data/raw/global_superstore/customers.csv` — Customer demographic and account data
+- `data/raw/global_superstore/orders.csv` → customers table — Customer demographic and account data derived from orders

 **Initial Data Assessment (IDA)** has been performed on all internal CSVs to ensure data quality and readiness for analysis:

 - **orders.csv** – 51,290 rows, 24 columns.
-Clean dataset with only Postal Code partially missing.
+Clean dataset; Postal Code partially missing.
 Ready for analysis.
 - **returns.csv** – 2,033 rows, 3 columns.
 No missing values.
 Can serve as a target for return prediction tasks.
-- **customers.csv** – 24 rows, 2 columns.
-Complete, no missing values, categorical only.
-Ready for enrichment and analysis.
+- **customers table** – 17,415 unique customers extracted from orders.csv.
+All critical columns complete; ready for enrichment and analysis.
+- **leads table** – 24 rows from people.csv.
+Names have been split into First Name and Last Name with robust parsing.
+Ready for analysis and enrichment.

+All internal datasets are loaded into PostgreSQL tables: `orders`, `returns`, `customers`, `leads`.

 ### External Data (Enrichment Only)